evanshortiss/3scale-security-oidc-demo/README.md

 ## Config

-1. Import the insurance [realm](support/templates/insurance-realm.json) into Red Hat Single Sign On.
+1. Import the Insurance [realm](support/templates/insurance-realm.json) into Red Hat Single Sign On.
+1. Select the newly created Insurance realm in Red Hat Single Sign On.
+Navigate to the `Clients` section in the UI and click the `Create` button.
+    1. Set the `Client ID` to `accidentalert-ui`
+    1. Set `Root URL` to `www-accidentalert-ui.$YOUR_HOST`.
+    1. Click `Save`
-1. Add role 'manage-clients' to the 3sale-admin client's service account.
+1. Add role 'manage-clients' to the 3scale-admin client's service account.
 1. Write down the service account secret.
-1. Create the backend service in 3scale.
+1. Create the backend service in 3scale using the `Create Service` button from the `APIs` Tab.
-    1. Select OIDC as authentication mechanism.
     1. Set name "Accident Report API"
     1. Set system name "accidentalert"
-1. Create an application plan.
+    1. Scroll down and select OpenID Connect (OIDC) as authentication mechanism.
+1. From the 3scale `APIs` tab expand your new `Accident Report API1 and click `Create Application Plan.`
     1. Set name "Law Enforcement"
     1. Set system name "lawenforcement"
-    1. Publish the plan
-1. Config the backend service API.
+    1. Click `Create Application Plan`
+1. From the 3scale `APIs` tab expand your new `Accident Report API1 and click `Configure APIcast`.
-    1. Fill in the Private Base URL with the backend service OpenShift route.
+    1. Fill in the `Private Base URL` with the backend service OpenShift route.
+This will be `http://accidentalert-backend.service.svc:8080`
+    1. Expand the `Mapping Rules` section and change the `verb` dropdown from `GET` to `POST`
+    1. Click the `Update the Staging Environment` button
     1. Fill in the information of the RH SSO endpoint for 3scale zync.
 1. Create the accidentalert-ui application.
     1. Set description "Accident Report Web Application"